oraclespace/chainlink-node-public-jobs/polygon-mumbai/AccuWeather Get Current Conditions by Location Coordinates Free 1/readme.md

 ## CAUTION

 Here is a free version of the AccuWeather API.
 For this reason, there are restrictions on the number of free requests.
-If you encounter incorrect operation of your smart contract, you may have run out of limits.
+If you encounter incorrect operation of your smart contract, our EA may have run out of limits for today.
 [Contact us](#have-some-questions-or-problems) if you encounter this problem.

-If you need a paid API you can also [contact us](#have-some-questions-or-problems) for a customized approach to you
+If you need to deplay your AccuWeather API key - [contact us](#have-some-questions-or-problems).

 ## Description